goharbor/harbor-operator/docs/LCM/backup-redis-data.md

 # Backup Redis data

-Documentation shown here guides you how to backup the Redis data.
+Documentation shown here guides you how to backup the `Redis` data.

+>NOTES: The document shown here is for reference only, you can also look for other available data backup alternatives based on your real case.

 ## Step 1